 you want to mix A LOT...

-you want the dough to be not to wet and not to dry...you want a dough ball that kinda holds form...THIS IS VERY DIFFERENT FROM A NORMAL BREAD DOUGH BALL....this should look like cookie dough....it is a wet dough ball, you want to take out a tablespoon or so and in oiled hands make a ball and put it on the counter, does it hold shape,,,,its ready,,,if it flattens a lot, it needs more flour.....be careful, too much flour and you will bake a brick..
+you want the dough to be not to wet and not to dry...you want a dough ball that kind of barely holds form...THIS IS VERY DIFFERENT FROM A NORMAL BREAD DOUGH BALL....this should look like cookie dough....it is a wet dough ball, you want to take out a tablespoon or so and in oiled hands make a ball and put it on the counter, does it hold shape,,,,its ready,,,if it flattens a lot, it needs more flour.....be careful, too much flour and you will bake a brick..

 ok, now get a bowl and put some olive oil in it and swirl the oil around...